liangyuxuan1/vuepress-homepage/docs/projects/README.md

   **Estimation of phase function from diffuse reflectance images by deep convolutional neural networks**

-  **Data-driven machine learning for estimation of phase function in anisotropic media**

   Summer intern project, May 2021 - Sept.
 2021

   <p align="center">